Make Your Selection

 Cost: Free ticket required

-Tickets are not currently available online for this event.
-Please select a new event using the navigation bar at the top of this page or contact our ticketing office at 204-289-2000 to get up-to-the-minute ticket availability information.
+Tickets are not currently available.
+Please select a new event using the navigation bar or contact our ticketing office at 204-289-2000 to get up-to-the-minute ticket availability information.